humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-07-21-introduction-to-sessionstorage.md

 This syntax is logically supported as this is the way objects are typically accessed in JavaScript.

 When writing to `sessionStorage`, an error may be thrown to indicate that the write failed.
 The write may failed for any number of reasons but the most common being that the maximum data size has been hit.
-If you are saving large amounts of data to `sessionStorage`, it&#8217;s best to wrap any writes with a `try-catch` to handle this error.
+If you are saving large amounts of data to `sessionStorage`, it's best to wrap any writes with a `try-catch` to handle this error.

 ## The storage event